Backdoor Attacks in Peer-to-Peer Federated Learning: Background and Threat Model

 \subsection{Poisoning Attacks in Federated Learning}

 Since FL is a collaborative and distributed learning procedure, its attack surface is significantly larger compared to traditional ML.
 In particular, attackers might own or control a subset of participating peers and their training datasets, increasing the risk of poisoning attacks in FL.
-Data poisoning attacks were studied in centralized ML~\cite{biggio2012poisoning,mei2015using,xiao2015feature,koh2017understanding, chen2017targeted,suciu2018does, shafahi2018poison,jagielski2018manipulating,gu2019badnets}, while recent work showed the risk of model poisoning attacks in FL, in which the adversary sends compromised model updates~\cite{bagdasaryan2020backdoor, bhagoji2018model,sun2019can,wang2020attack}.
+Data poisoning attacks were studied in centralized ML~\cite{biggio2012poisoning,mei2015using,xiao2015feature,koh2017understanding, chen2017targeted,suciu2018does, shafahi2018poison,jagielski2018manipulating,gu2019badnets}, while in FL the main attack vector is model poisoning, in which the adversary sends compromised model updates to the server~\cite{bagdasaryan2020backdoor, DBLP:conf/icml/BhagojiCMC19,sun2019can,wang2020attack}.
 Reducing model availability is one of the common attack objectives \cite{fang2020local,shejwalkar2021manipulating,shejwalkar2022back}, which aims to reduce overall model accuracy.
 Since model owners actively monitor and try to improve model accuracy, the model owners can more likely notice they are under attack and perform defensive approaches by performing anomaly detection and filtering out some gradient updates~\cite{KRUM, Bulyan}.
 However, \cite{shejwalkar2021manipulating} showed attackers can overcome defensive approaches by solving constrained optimization problems and still significantly damage model accuracy.
 Another common threat model is backdoor attacks~\cite{chen2017targeted,gu2019badnets}, which target only specific samples for misclassification, by injecting a backdoor pattern at both training and testing time.
 In FL, backdoor attacks can be implemented with model poisoning strategies by injecting backdoor patterns in the compromised clients' training sets, and boosting their model updates to amplify the attack~\cite{bagdasaryan2020backdoor,sun2019can,wang2020attack}.
 Backdoor attacks are stealthy because they are present only in a subset of samples and become active only upon trigger injection.
 Unlike availability attacks, it is challenging for model owners to notice they are under attack by monitoring model accuracy.
 They can perform model inspections \cite{wang2019neural} or perform gradient clipping to bound the significance of each update~\cite{bagdasaryan2020backdoor,sun2019can}.
 This strategy is effective against model poisoning attacks~\cite{bagdasaryan2020backdoor}, yet it can be bypassed by stronger adversaries~\cite{shejwalkar2021manipulating}.